 - Supply chain audits: to ensure ongoing supplier compliance with SCCI Sustainable Supplier Charter;

-- Review of Whistle blowing Policy: encouraging active reporting and exposure of any suspected unethical behaviour or working practices;
+- Whistle blowing Policy: Policy review completed to encourage active reporting and exposure of any suspected unethical behaviour or working practices;

-- Implement investigation process: defining the process to be followed in the event of concerns raised specifically in relation to forced labour, human trafficking and / or slavery.
+- Investigation process: defining the process to be followed in the event of concerns raised specifically in relation to forced labour, human trafficking and / or slavery.

 Relevant supporting policies and documentation